 Yes, a Parrot's Feathers Will Grow Back

-In most cases -- assuming the plucking behavior is caught and subsequently stopped early enough -- a parrot's feathers will grow back over time.
+In most cases -- assuming the plucking behavior is caught and subsequently stopped early enough -- a parrot's feathers will grow back over time, just like after getting their wings clipped.
 It's not something that happens in 1-2 days, but over the course of several years a parrot will grow back its feathers.

 The only time when a parrot's feathers won't grow back is when it suffers damage to the actual follicle.
 If they scratched and pecked at their body long enough, a parrot may damage the "roots" from which the feathers grow; thus, preventing its feathers from regrowing.